-A Brief Background on Trogons
+What Is a Trogon?
+A Brief Background

-Fascinating Facts About Trogons
+Fascinating Trogon Facts

 Trogons Are an Ancient Species

 Did you know that trogons originated around 23 million years ago?
-That is so crazy!

 They Can Cling to Trees Vertically